 Shortly after entering the water, Vansant was attacked and began shouting.
 Onlookers thought he was calling to his dog until they saw the blood surface.

 He was rescued by a lifeguard and a bystander who later claimed the killer shark followed them all the way into the shore.
 He was mortally injured and bled to death on the manager’s desk.

 Word had not got out when just a few days later on July 6 the second victim was taken.
 Charles Bruder, 27, was a Swiss–born bellhop at the Essex and Sussex Hotel and was swimming 130 yards from shore when the shark bit him in the abdomen and severed his legs; Bruder's blood turned the water red.
 According to the New York Times "women [were] panic-stricken [and fainted] as [Bruder's] mutilated body ... [was] brought ashore.

-There was panic and pandemonium and no one swam in the sea, but there was no expectation of an attack on an inland waterway called Matawan Creek despite a warning from an old sea captain, who spotted a shark in the area, people were swimming in the creek.
+There was panic and pandemonium and no one swam in the sea, but there was no expectation of an attack on an inland waterway called Matawan Creek, despite a warning from an old sea captain who spotted a shark in the area, and people were swimming in the creek.

 Several came to his aid, including local businessman Watson Stanley Fisher, 24, who came to investigate thinking the boy had had a seizure.
 The shark grabbed Watson too and he bled to death.

 Meanwhile Irish kid Joseph Dunn was swimming close by unaware of the commotion when he was attacked, but he was rescued by his brother and a friend after a ferocious battle with the killer shark.
 He recovered from his wounds but spent three months in the hospital.

 Despite best efforts it was never conclusively determined what kind of shark had done the killing, though some claimed a captured shark a few days later had human bones in his gut when sliced open.

 What the Jersey Shore killings did establish was a fear and fascination with sharks that lasts down to this present day.